Back to blog

 Part 3: Implementing a Java Rate Limiting Service for Edge Stack API Gateway

 The rate limiting functionality offered by the Kubernetes API Gateway, Edge Stack is fully customizable, allowing any service that implements a gRPC endpoint to decide whether a request should be limited or not.
-In this article, which builds on the previous and , you will learn how to build and deploy a simple Java-based rate limiting service for Edge Stack how rate limiting works.
+In this article, which builds on the previous part 2 and part 1, you will learn how to build and deploy a simple Java-based rate limiting service for Edge Stack how rate limiting works.

 Getting Setup: The Docker Java Shop